AbdullahAli/node-stream-to-mongo-db/README.md

 # Stream To Mongo DB

-`stream-to-mongo-db` allows you to stream JSON directly into a MongoDB databases, using a read stream (an a S3 file, local file, a Web API or even another MongoDB database).
+`stream-to-mongo-db` allows you to stream objects directly into a MongoDB databases, using a read stream (an a S3 file, local file, a Web API or even another MongoDB database).
 The best thing about this package is it allows you to control the size of the `batch` before issuing a write to mongo - see [CONFIG](#config)

 # USAGE